Illustration by Kati Szilagyi

-(Apropos eugenics: in the 1950s there were two different schools for signing in England: one for boys and one for girls.
+(Related to eugenics: In the 1950s there were two different schools for signing in England — one for boys and one for girls.
 They learned signing differently.
 The fear was that they would communicate and meet and end up having more deaf babies.)

 7. With so much prejudice, deaf people must be very aware of bigotry and actively inclusive of others, right?

 Not quite.
 Deaf people don’t grow in a vacuum.
 In 1950s America, racial divisions were also felt in access to deaf institutions of education.
 Black people were sometimes excluded from white deaf environments.
-Gender policing is also an occurrence in deaf culture: there is anecdotal evidence of deaf trans people who find themselves criticized for signing too “feminine" after transitioning as FtMs.
-And of course deaf people can police hearing people’s gender expression — as this genderqueer writer has personally experienced! ;o)
+Gender policing is also an occurrence in deaf culture: there is anecdotal evidence of deaf transmen who find themselves criticized for signing too “feminine” after transitioning.

 Well, they can’t hear and might experience difficulty in communicating when immersed in mainstream hearing culture.
 That’s all.
 For instance, when speaking to deaf people, bear in mind they need to see you — either your lips or your hands, if you are signing.
 Big groups hamper eye contact and wall the deaf away.
 Deaf people don’t get to pick up random pieces of info just by overhearing stuff, so you might be surprised at their lack of knowledge regarding certain things you might consider common but they might consider otherwordly.
 In fact, a notion has evolved in the deaf community between two worlds.
 One is EARth, the planet most of us seem to inhabit; the other is EYEth, a planet of sight without sound.
 This notion has inspired creators such as performance artist Mark Morales and filmmaker Arthur Luhn.